| |

-For example, when you eat pinto beans with rice, such as is often found in Mexican cuisine, you are obtaining a complete protein.
-The beans and rice complement each other, in that each has some of the essential amino acids and when eaten together, they provide all of the essential amino acids.
-It is generally believed by nutritionists that it is not necessary to eat these complementary proteins at the same meal.
-Here is a list of complementary proteins, that is, proteins that when eaten together become complete.
-Click here for a printable copy of this list.
+For example, when you eat pinto beans with corn tortillas and rice, such as is often found in Mexican cuisine, these foods complement each other, in that each has some of the essential amino acids and when eaten together, they provide all of the essential amino acids.
+It is generally believed by nutritionists that it is not necessary to eat these ingredients at the same meal.

 Complementary Proteins